 As for other safety features, the H3 can handle riders up to 300 lbs.
 Above that, you may want to talk to the company to be sure that you will be safe riding the trainer.

-A feature of the H3 that we have to think will aid in the overall lifespan of the unit is its internal cooling fan — something that smart trainers historically have not had.
+A feature of the H3 that I have to think will aid in the overall lifespan of the unit is its internal cooling fan — something that smart trainers historically have not had.
 This should keep the flywheel from operating at ultra-high temps, and we know that the hotter the temp, the more key components, bearings and friction points tend to wear.

 You can buy it here.